 Why Material Choice Matters for Prototype Processing

 Before diving into specific materials, let’s clarify why this decision is so important.
-A prototype isn’t just a “test piece”—it’s a tool to validate design, Performance de test, and showcase your product to stakeholders.
+A prototype isn’t just a “test piece”—it’s a tool to validate design, test performance, and showcase your product to stakeholders.
 The wrong material can lead to:

 - Inaccurate performance tests: Par exemple, using a weak plastic for a structural part prototype won’t reflect how the final metal version will hold up.